 Soon thereafter, the official gold price was raised by 70%, enabling the government to print money and continue financing record expenditures while keeping the currency backed by the required 40% gold minimum.

 All of us are (or should) be aware by now that our privacy across the board has been, if not destroyed, then eroded to a point close to it.

 The old canard that "If you have done nothing wrong, you don't have anything to fear" is not only outdated and naive, it's simply an invitation to unfettered expansion of authoritarian policies on the part of "the government" at all levels – local, regional and national.

-Government wants people to believe that privacy is the antechamber of crime, a refuge for miscreants, and a danger to the innocent.
+The government wants people to believe that privacy is the antechamber of crime, a refuge for miscreants, and a danger to the innocent.
 The opposite is true.
 Privacy is a virtue upon which due process, freedom, and personal lives are built.
-Privacy is at the core of what it means to be human, because the essence of privacy is the individual mind as it assesses and experiences life.
+Privacy is at the core of what it means to be human because the essence of privacy is the individual mind as it assesses and experiences life.

 The surest protection of privacy is to do exactly what government fears.
 Assert it; celebrate it; understand its pivotal importance to freedom.
 Do not respond to the spine-chilling demand — “Your papers!”

 Those who would like to read this column in its entirety, and perhaps study other aspects of McElroy's new book, The Satoshi Revolution: A Revolution of Rising Expectations – which she is "live publishing" – can access it here.